 The list of Teacher Concerns, summarise the sorts of concerns that are held by teachers who get involved in PEEL.
 The eight groups of Teaching Procedures that have been built up over the life of the project, reflect the areas where the teachers have been active in developing and extending new teaching practices.
 The twelve Principles of Teaching for Quality Learning were first codified in 1997; they list the critical features of the teaching that PEEL teachers were reporting as being consistently successful in achieving what they felt to be quality learning behaviours in their students.

-The Sharing Pedagogical Purposes group contains primary and secondary teachers who have been exploring how to take metacognition further than had previously been the case by developing year long strategic agendas for classroom change.
+The Sharing Pedagogical Purposes group contains primary and secondary teachers who have been exploring, over the last 5 years, how to take metacognition further than had previously been the case by developing year long strategic agendas for classroom change.
 As we unpacked what the teachers have been reporting we have identified 10 highly interconnected journeys of change that collectively frame a year - long learning agenda.
 The table using the ten journeys to elaborate what metacognition can mean provides an overview of the journeys and what they mean for two aspects of metacognition - knowledge about good learning and control of learning.

 The article Using the journeys to scaffold what you do in the classroom briefly discusses some relationships between the journeys and begins to address an issue that PEEL has been confronted with for a number of years - how can our resources be used to meet the needs of a wide range of teachers, not all of whom want to engage in extensive redearch into their classroom practice.
 The resource PEEL in Practice has more about journeys and provides links to many articles written by practising teachers where they describe their progress along the journeys.